dirkbeer/adsb-analysis/README.md

 The optimization procedure I'm currently using is:

 1) set the gain to make sure it's as high as possible without overloading the receiver (e.g. using autogain `for i in {0..30}; do sudo autogain1090; sleep 120; done &`),
-2) wait an hour for some data and then check the knee range with adsb-analysis,
+2) wait an hour for some data and then check the maximum reliable "knee" range with adsb-analysis,
 3) modify my setup and repeat.

 The plot above is an example using 2 hours of data.
 It shows roughly the pattern expected in theory: